rishabhxchoudhary/nextjs-portfolio/blogs/sorting-and-searching-cses.md

 Link: [https://cses.fi/problemset/task/1643](https://cses.fi/problemset/task/1643)

-Given an array of \(n\) integers, your task is to find the maximum sum of values in a contiguous, nonempty subarray.
+Given an array of $n$ integers, your task is to find the maximum sum of values in a contiguous, nonempty subarray.

 Solution:
 - This is a very standard problem based on Kadane's algorithm.
 - You can also solve it using Dynamic Programming.
-Both approaches work in \(O(n)\) time complexity, but Kadane's algorithm works in constant space.
+Both approaches work in $O(n)$ time complexity, but Kadane's algorithm works in constant space.

 ```python:
 def main():